 How to make tomato mac and cheese

-Boil your pasta according to the instructions on the package.
+Boil your elbow noodles according to the instructions on the package and drain.

 Add pasta into a greased casserole dish, along with a simple cheese sauce made with butter, flour, milk and shredded cheese.

 In a bowl, stir together the tomatoes, sugar, Worcestershire, mustard, salt, pepper and thyme.
-Pour it on top of the noodles in the dish.
+Pour it on top of the elbow noodles in the dish.
+This is starting to look like a gorgeous red macaroni and cheese!

 Top the casserole with breadcrumbs and bake until the cheese is bubbling and the breadcrumbs are golden brown.